vthommeret/mathtocode/questions/006-matrices.md

 4 & 5 & 6 \\
 7 & 8 & 9\end{bmatrix}`

 You can similarly operate on matrices using operators you've already learned.
-Try squaring each element in the matrix `m`:
+Try squaring each element in the matrix math`m`:

 math`m ^ 2`